 Cognitive behavioural therapy (CBT)

-Cognitive behavioural therapy - commonly known as CBT - is a type of therapy that works by helping you to understand that your thoughts and actions can affect the way you feel.
+Cognitive behavioural therapy (CBT) can help you understand how your thoughts and actions affect the way you feel.

 How does CBT work?

 When we’re upset, we often fall into patterns of negative thinking and responding that can make us feel worse.
 If we don’t challenge these negative thoughts and behaviours, they can become a cycle.

 For example, if you feel depressed, you may withdraw from your friends.
 You may think you’re no good or that you don’t deserve their friendship.
 This can make you feel more depressed, which make you withdraw even further.

 In CBT, your therapist will help you notice and change how you think and behave so you can break this cycle and feel better.

 CBT usually takes place over a set number of sessions, often 6-12 weekly sessions.
 This might be delivered one-to-one or in a group with a therapist, via a self-help book or through an online CBT programme.

 CBT is different to other talking therapies in several ways.